Learning Pathway: Elections 2024, 2022, & 2020

 - Dodger Stadium Will Be First MLB Ballpark as a Voting Center

-- This arrangement was negoitated with the Los Angeles Dodgers and the state of California by More Than a Vote, a nonprofit founded by LeBron James.
-MLB, NBA, NLF stadiums are potentially great voting hubs since they are often located in cities, have parking or public transportation, and offer lots of space for social distancing.
+- This arrangement was negotiated with the Los Angeles Dodgers and the state of California by More Than a Vote, a nonprofit founded by LeBron James.
+MLB, NBA, NFL stadiums are potentially great voting hubs since they are often located in cities, have parking or public transportation, and offer lots of space for social distancing.

-- Connect to eBook ENGAGE: How to Get More People, Especially Young People, to Vote
+- Find our more at our eBook module: ENGAGE: How to Get More People, Especially Young People, to Vote

 - Voting from Ancient Athens to Modern America, a teacher-designed learning plan by Erich Leaper added to eBook Topic 4/Standard 5 on Citizen Participation in the Electoral Process.

 - How to Vote in the 2020 Election: A State-by-State Guide from FiveThirtyEight blog.

 - Everyone can vote by mail and ballots are automatically mailed to every voter to states;

 - Everyone can vote by mail and mail-in ballot applications are automatically mailed to voters;

 - Everyone can vote by mail but nothing is automatically mailed to voters;